 The Board of Directors has a fiduciary duty to CASA to ensure that CASA is financially viable and sustainable and safeguards against misuse, waste and fraud.
 A principal Board responsibility is to engage in ongoing relationship management activities.

-The Board of Directors is comprised of no fewer than 5 and no more than20 voting members who assume governance and fiduciary responsibility for the organization.
+The Board of Directors is comprised of no fewer than 5 and no more than 20 voting members who assume governance and fiduciary responsibility for the organization.
 Board Members are elected to a term of 3 years but may serve no more than 3 consecutive terms.

 Diana Gray, President

-Barry Bray, Vice President
+Stacey Lindsey, Vice President

-Merlina McCullough, Member
+Merlina McCullough, Secretary

 CASA of the 16th seeks motivated and dedicated Board Members who will serve as knowledgeable ambassadors of our mission, make informed decisions, and provide the necessary support to advance that mission.
 Commitment to this concept is as desirable as is a commitment to attendance and meaningful productivity.
 Click here to request information about becoming a board member.